OpenTermsArchive/contrib-versions/Github/Privacy Policy.md

 We **do** share certain aggregated, non-personally identifying information with others about how our users, collectively, use GitHub, or how our users respond to our other offerings, such as our conferences or events.
 For example, we may compile statistics on the usage of open source licenses across GitHub.
 However, we do not sell this information to advertisers or marketers.

 We **do** share User Personal Information with a limited number of third party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Statement by signing data protection agreements.
 Our vendors perform services such as payment processing, customer support ticketing, network data transmission, and other similar services.
-When we transfer your data to our vendors under Privacy Shield, we remain responsible for it.
+When we transfer your data to our vendors under EU-US and Swiss-US Privacy Shield Frameworks, we remain responsible for it.
 While GitHub processes all User Personal Information in the United States, our third party vendors may process data outside of the United States or the European Union.
 If you would like to know who our third party vendors are, please see our page on Subprocessors.

 We do share aggregated, non-personally identifying information with third parties.
 For example, we share the number of stars on a repository, or in the event of a security incident, we may share the number of times a particular file was accessed.